6poiint9/programming-tasks/README.md

 # programming-tasks
-This repo contains programming tasks from University, mainly in C and C++.
+This repo contains programming tasks from University, mainly in C, C++ and Web.